harismallick/wordle-cracker/ReadMe.txt

 There are 26 letters in the English alphabet, which means in theory, you should be able to cover 24 of the letters in 4 6-letter words.

 The aim of this programme is to parse through every word in the english language and generate a list of 6-letter words, where every letter in the word is unique.
-Once such a list is achieved, identify 4 words, each containing a different letters of the English alphabet.
+Once such a list is achieved, identify 4 words, each containing different letters of the English alphabet.
 The programme should output this subarray(s) of 4 words.

 Please see the attached python file for my take on solving this problem.